 How to Plant Swiss Chard in Spring

 One of the key ingredients to springtime chard growing is good drainage.
 Soil should be nutrient rich and deeply cultivated.
-Chard is not a root vegetable but is related to beets and loves the same, deeply tilled soil that that root vegetable craves.
+Chard is not a root vegetable but is related to beets and loves the same deeply tilled soil that the root vegetable craves.

 Chard prefers soil with a pH of 6.0 to 7.0.
 Plant in full sun, 2 inches (5 cm.) apart and thin to 4 inches (10 cm.) apart when seedlings are a couple inches (5 cm.) tall.
 Spread a light dusting of soil over seeds and water in well.
-Seedlings should emerge in 5 to 7 days.
+Seedlings should emerge in five to seven days.

-You can start harvesting leaves and petioles when they are nearly full sized.
+You can start harvesting leaves and petioles (the slender stem that supports a leaf) when they are nearly full sized.
 Leave a couple of leaves on each plant to harvest solar energy and promote the formation of new leaves.
 If you have plants that last through summer, cut them back entirely to encourage a new crop of leaves that won’t be woody and bitter.

 Harvest and Storage of Swiss Chard